Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 @subsubsection testmanual_5_3_8 Check number of sub-shapes

-Compare number of sub-shapes in "shape" with given reference data
+Procedure *checknbshapes* compares the number of sub-shapes in "shape" with the given reference data.

 Use: checknbshapes shape [options...]

 Allowed options are:
- * -vertex N
+ * <i>-vertex N
  * -edge N
  * -wire N
  * -face N